maryrobinrose/portfolio-website/README.md

 ## Description

-_This is a simple website to display my personal portfolio at the end of my first week at Epicodus_
+_This is a simple website to display my personal portfolio of work at Epicodus_

 ## Setup And Installation